 The Masters: What is par at Augusta National Golf Club?

-In the typical way of Augusta and The Masters, Augusta National is a traditional Par 72 golf course with two par 5 and two par 3 holes on both the front and back nines.
+Augusta National is a traditional Par 72 golf course for The Masters with two par 5 and two par 3 holes on both the front and back nines.
 The yardage measures out at 7,555 yards across the hilly terrain, which is truly indicative of how much they’ve lengthened the course and made it that much more difficult.
+Perhaps the most iconic features, though, are the various runs you get.
+Holes 4, 5 and 6 will test even the best golfers after a relatively feasible start (No. 1 being the outlier there), while Amen Corner is enough to test even the strongest of wills.

 Augusta National Golf Club scorecard: Hole names, yardages, par for The Masters